Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Results

-Figure \ref{fig:individual} shows the success rates of attacks on individual prompts.
-All models seem to have undergone some sort of safety alignment, with over 93\% refusal rate on the Harmful Behaviours dataset when no attack is performed.
+Figure \ref{fig:prefill} shows the success rates of prefill attacks compared to GCG run on individual prompts.
+All models seem to have undergone some sort of safety alignment, with over 93\% refusal rate on the Harmful Behaviors dataset when no attack is performed.
 Interestingly, Qwen seems to be the least likely to comply with harmful prompts, but is also the most susceptible to the tested attacks, showing that refusal and robustness against jailbreaks do not strictly correlate.
 All models are mostly resistant to GCG when the attack is run individually for each prompt, with GCG on Llama and Gemma achieving similar attack success rates (ASRs) to the no-attack baseline.
-The gap between this implementation of GCG and the one reported by Zou \textit{et al.}~\shortcite{zou_universal_2023} could be due to the difference in hyperparameters used in their experiments.
-However, a more likely explanation is that newer models are simply better trained against conventional jailbreaking attacks.

-In contrast, the sockpuppetting attacks seem to be several times more effective than the GCG baseline across the board.
-Even the least performant sockpuppetting attack tested (SockpuppetTitle) decisively beats GCG for all three models.
-For Gemma and Llama, the SockpuppetAcceptance and SockpuppetNewline show comparable performance, with SockpuppetNewline being better for Gemma at 23.1\% ASR, while SockpuppetAcceptance reaches 77.1\% ASR on Llama.
-The surprising outlier is Qwen, where the SockpuppetNewline attack leads to a compliant response on almost all harmful prompts, while the next best attack achieves slightly above 60\% ASR.
+In contrast, the single-variant prefill attacks are several times more effective than the GCG baseline across the board.
+Even the least performant prefill attack tested (PrefillTitle) decisively beats GCG for all three models.
+For Gemma and Llama, the PrefillAcceptance and PrefillNewline variants show comparable performance, with PrefillNewline being better for Gemma at 21\% ASR, while PrefillAcceptance reaches 75\% ASR on Llama.
+The surprising outlier is Qwen, where the PrefillNewline attack leads to a compliant response on almost all harmful prompts (98\% ASR), while the next best single-variant attack achieves slightly above 60\% ASR.

-The different ASRs across sockpuppetting attacks and models are fascinating.
-One could reason that Gemma likely has better safety alignment than Qwen, and thus all attacks exhibit lower ASR on the former.
-However, the relative effectiveness of each attack seems to differ based on the model, with SockpuppetAcceptance having a higher ASR on Llama than on Qwen and SockpuppetNewline being significantly more effective on Qwen than on the other two models.
-These discrepancies could suggest that models ``reject'' sockpuppetting attacks that are too dissimilar from their usual style of output, and further motivate experimenting with universal attacks, as they might lead to attacks that are better suited to each LLM.
+The relative effectiveness of each prefill is not constant across models: PrefillAcceptance has a higher ASR on Llama than on Qwen, while PrefillNewline is significantly more effective on Qwen than on the other two models.
+One possible reading is that models ``reject'' prefills that are too dissimilar from their usual output style, which is consistent with the model-dependent prefix selection effect documented by \citet{zhu2025advprefix}.